Islamic extremism: Kharijites

-By the time that Ibn al-Muqaffa' wrote his political treatise early in the 'Abbasid period, the Kharijites were no longer a significant political threat, at least in the Islamic heartlands.
-The memory of the menace they had posed to Muslim unity and of the moral challenge generated by their pious idealism still weighed heavily on Muslim political and religious thought, however.
-Even if the Kharijites could no longer threaten, their ghosts still had to be answered.
-The Ibadis are the only Kharijite group to survive into modern times.
+By the time Ibn al-Muqaffa' composed his political treatise early in the 'Abbasid era, the Kharijites were no longer a primary political threat in the Islamic heartlands.
+However, the memory of their challenge to unity and their ideological radicalism continued to influence Islamic political and religious thought.
+The Ibadis represent the only Kharijite branch surviving into modern times.

 Ottoman Empire

-Kadızadelis (also Qādīzādali) was a seventeenth-century puritanical reformist religious movement in the Ottoman Empire that followed Kadızade Mehmed (1582-1635), a revivalist Islamic preacher.
-Kadızade and his followers were determined rivals of Sufism and popular religion.
-They condemned many of the Ottoman practices that Kadızade felt were bidʻah "non-Islamic innovations", and passionately supported "reviving the beliefs and practices of the first Muslim generation in the first/seventh century" ("enjoining good and forbidding wrong").
+The Kadızadelis (also Qādīzādali) were a seventeenth-century puritanical reform movement in the Ottoman Empire following Kadızade Mehmed (1582–1635), a revivalist preacher.
+Kadızade and his followers were staunch opponents of Sufism and popular religious practices.
+They condemned various Ottoman traditions as bidʻah ("non-Islamic innovations") and advocated "reviving the beliefs and practices of the first Muslim generation in the first/seventh century" ("enjoining good and forbidding wrong").

-Driven by zealous and fiery rhetoric, Kadızade Mehmed was able to inspire many followers to join in his cause and rid themselves of any and all corruption found inside the Ottoman Empire.
-Leaders of the movement held official positions as preachers in the major mosques of Baghdad, and "combined popular followings with support from within the Ottoman state apparatus".
-Between 1630 and 1680 there were many violent quarrels that occurred between the Kadızadelis and those that they disapproved of.
-As the movement progressed, activists became "increasingly violent" and Kadızadelis were known to enter "mosques, tekkes and Ottoman coffeehouses in order to mete out punishments to those contravening their version of orthodoxy."
+Driven by impassioned rhetoric, Kadızade Mehmed attracted numerous followers seeking to eliminate perceived corruption across the Ottoman Empire.
+Movement leaders held official posts as preachers in major mosques in Baghdad, combining popular support with backing from within the state apparatus.
+Between 1630 and 1680, violent clashes occurred between the Kadızadelis and their opponents.
+As the movement developed, adherents entered "mosques, tekkes and Ottoman coffeehouses in order to mete out punishments to those contravening their version of orthodoxy."